MicroEJ/Example-Java-Widget/README.md

 ## Raster graphics (images)
 Widgets are drawn using images.
 This approach requires more ROM depending on the size and number of images used.
 It is most of the time faster than vector drawing and requires less CPU load.

-Images can be either embedded encoded (PNG for example, decoded at runtime) or embedded as bitmaps (directly drawn to the display, the conversion is done on the PC).
+Images can be either embedded encoded (PNG for example, decoded at runtime) or embedded as bitmaps (directly drawn to the display, the conversion is done on at build time).

 See UI reference manual for more information.

 ## Pictograms (monochrome images)
 Widgets are drawn using monochrome images that can be colored dynamically.
-This approach requires less ROM than using colorful images but can be applied only for monochrome elements.
+This approach requires less ROM than using colorful images but can only be applied for monochrome elements.

 It can be achieved using fonts (MicroEJ font designer can import images into a font) or monochrome images with alpha transparency.